wagenaartje/neataptic/mkdocs/templates/docs/important/train.md

 * `dropout` - Sets the dropout of the hidden network nodes.
 Read more about it on the [regularization](../methods/regularization.md) page.
 Default: _0_.
 * `shuffle` - When set to _true_, will shuffle the training data every iteration.
 A good option to use if your network is performing less in cross validation than in the real training set.
 Default: _false_
 * `iterations` - Sets the amount of iterations the process will maximally run, even when the target error has not been reached.
 Default: _NaN_
 * `schedule` - You can schedule tasks to happen every _n_ iterations.
-An example of usage is _schedule : { function: function(){console.log(Date.now)}, iterations: 5}_.
-This will log the time every 5 iterations.
+An example of usage is _schedule : { function: function(data){console.log(Date.now, data.error)}, iterations: 5}_.
+This will log the time and error every 5 iterations.
 This option allows for complex scheduled tasks during training.
 * `clear` - If set to _true_, will clear the network after every activation.
 This is useful for training [LSTM](../builtins/lstm.md)'s, more importantly for timeseries prediction.
 Default: _false_
 * `momentum` - Sets the momentum of the weight change.
 More info [here](https://www.willamette.edu/~gorr/classes/cs449/momrate.html).
 Default: _0_
 * `ratePolicy` - Sets the rate policy for your training.
 This allows your rate to be dynamic, see the [rate policies page](../methods/rate.md).
 Default: _Methods.Rate.FIXED()_